-Such a method becomes very valuable in case of using the regressing test.
-It can run the regress process timely. helps to find out how a system can handle a large number of visitors.
-It’s rather difficult for a company to find a few thousands of users, who will visit the page simultaneously, so QA specialists write scripts, simulating the necessary situation.
-Such checking can be released only in the automated way.
+- Load testing.
+Automation helps to find out how a system can handle a large number of visitors.
+It’s rather difficult for a company to find thousands of users, who visit the page simultaneously, so QA specialists write scripts, simulating concurrent website visits.

-A QA specialist, who performs manual testing, has to be attentive, innovative, resourceful and hard-working.
-It may seem a hard process, but a true specialist can do everything in short-term and with high-level productivity.
-Some people may think that because of technological improvement the manual testing era is over, but in reality, this classic method has become one of the vital for software development.
+A QA specialist, who performs manual testing, has to be attentive, innovative, resourceful.
+Some people may think that because of technological improvement the manual testing era is over, but in reality, this classic method has become vital for software development.
 Why?
 Let’s find out!

 Advantages of manual testing:

-- It allows to test even small changes on the fly;
+- checks even small modifications on the go;